-Though threatened for the first time in its history by a global health crisis, the 95th anniversay of the Hambletonian will take place on Saturday, August 8, at the Meadowlands, its home of 40 years.
+Though threatened for the first time in its history by a global health crisis, the 95th anniversay of the Hambletonian took place on Saturday, August 8, at the Meadowlands, in front of a state mandated 1,000 masked fans and owners.
+Ramona Hill became just the 15th filly to beat the boys in the Hambletonian.